lilab-bcb/cumulus/docs/drop_seq.rst

 	* - Name
 	  - Description
 	* - fasta_file
 	  - Array of fasta files.
-If more than one species, fasta and gtf files need to be in the same order.
+If more than one species, fasta and gtf files must be in the same order.
 	* - gtf_file
 	  - Array of gtf files.
-If more than one species, fasta and gtf files need to be in the same order.
+If more than one species, fasta and gtf files must be in the same order.
 	* - genomeSAindexNbases
 	  - Length (bases) of the SA pre-indexing string.
 Typically between 10 and 15.
 Longer strings will use much more memory, but allow faster searches.
 For small genomes, must be scaled down to min(14, log2(GenomeLength)/2 - 1)

-sccloud/dropseq_workflow WDL Terra Release Notes
+dropseq_workflow Terra Release Notes
 ===================================================

+**Version 1**

+- Renamed sccloud to cumulus
+- Added use_bases_mask option when running bcl2fastq

 **Version 18**